eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 Map elements are `pair<const std::string, int>` — note the `const`.
-The written type doesn't match, so a *conversion* happens: a temporary and a string allocation per iteration, silently. `for (const auto& p : m)` binds correctly and copies nothing.
+The written type doesn't match, so a *conversion* happens: a temporary and a string allocation per iteration. `for (const auto& p : m)` binds correctly and copies nothing.

+> Measured, same correction as in section 9: not silent either.
+GCC 13
+> reports this under plain `-Wall` as `-Wrange-loop-construct`, with the
+> fix in the note.
+Cost over a 10-element map: 10 allocations, 280 bytes.

 Same class of bug with `int i = v.size()` (that's `size_t`, narrowing).
 Writing the type explicitly means you can write the *wrong* type; `auto`